Summer Experience: International & Domestic

 WHAT ARE THE APPLICATION TIMELINES/DEADLINES?

-The International Application opens January 9th.
-The Domestic Application opens February 5th.
+The International Application typically opens in early January.
+The Domestic Application opens in early February.
 Both applications may be accessed via Fluid Review.

 - Invitation to Interview: March 29th